ShortlistWedding Directory

 Essential Documents You Will Need

 Arriving at your appointment without the correct documents is the most common reason for delay.
-The registrar cannot proceed without them, and you will have to rebook.
-Ensure you have the following original documents for each person.
+Ensure you have the following original documents for each person, as detailed in the procedures for marriages and civil partnerships.

 For proof of name, age, and nationality: